|

 There are a number of books about the Alexander Technique of special interest to musicians.

-Short descriptions and information about ordering these books can be found at either:
+Short descriptions and information about ordering these books can be found at:

-Alexander Technique Bookstore (USA) in Association with AMAZON.COM, or
+The Alexander Technique Bookstore in association with Amazon.com, Amazon.co.uk and Amazon.ca

 back to top